microsoft/WhatTheHack/051-AzurePurview/Student/Challenge3.md

 As part of scanning data sources, in this challenge we will scan an on-prem SQL Server.
 Fabrikam's has its Finance data on the on-prem SQL Server which we will scan as part of this challenge.

 ## Description
-In this challenge, you need to first restore database to your SQL Server  (https://github.com/Microsoft/sql-server-samples/releases/download/wide-world-importers-v1.0/WideWorldImporters-Full.bak).
+In this challenge, you need to first restore database to your SQL Server.
+The backup will be found here - https://stpurviewfasthack.blob.core.windows.net/purviewfasthack.
 Then, register on-premise SQL Server under a collection that is accessible to the Finanse users and scan it.

 ## Success Criteria
-- Review scanned on-premise SQL Server assets in Purview Studio.
+- Successful scan of the on-premise SQL Server assets in Purview Studio.
 - Ensure the search results are accessible only for the users that belong to the Finance group.

 ## Learning Resources